thery/coq/doc/sphinx/proof-engine/proof-handling.rst

 You tried to applied a tactic but no goal where under focus.
 Using :n:`@bullet` is  mandatory here.

 .. exn:: No such goal.
-Try unfocusing with {}.
+Try unfocusing with %{.

-You just finished a goal focused by ``{``, you must unfocus it with ``}`.
+You just finished a goal focused by ``{``, you must unfocus it with ``}``.

 Set Bullet Behavior
 ```````````````````

 The bullet behavior can be controlled by the following commands.

-.. cmd:: Set Bullet Behavior "None".
+.. opt:: Bullet Behavior "None".

 This makes bullets inactive.

-.. cmd:: Set Bullet Behavior "Strict Subproofs".
+.. opt:: Bullet Behavior "Strict Subproofs".

 This makes bullets active (this is the default behavior).